Caring.com

 Assisted Living Admission RequirementsBefore a senior can move into an assisted living facility, staff must certify that they meet specific requirements for admission.
 Staff must certify that an individual treatment plan has been completed and submitted, that the senior's physician has agreed that assisted living is the right choice, that the senior has had a mental health screening, and that a person who can act as a contact in the case of emergency or incapacity has met with the staff.

-Assisted Living Facility RequirementsVirginia ALS must meet facility requirements that ensure accessibility and safety for residents and visitors.
-These requirements must meet or exceed the Virginia Uniform Statewide Building Code standards.
+Assisted Living Facility RequirementsVirginia ALFs must meet facility requirements that ensure accessibility and safety for residents and visitors.
+These requirements must meet or exceed the Virginia Uniform Statewide Building Code standards, which include things like non-slip common areas, central air, and pest control.

 Background checks for assisted livingAll employees who work at a Virginia ALF must undergo a background check before hiring.
 Any individual with a felony or domestic violence conviction or offenses related to moral turpitude, such as sex crimes, is permanently barred from employment in a Virginia ALF.